eswong610/user-guide-docs/docs/schema.md

 ```

 Most cases you will use manual references as the developer community view DBRef negatively due to field ordering that can lead to mistake in the reading and writing of the schema.

+## Conclusion
+By this point, you should be familiar with how to make a schema using Mongoose at this point and referencing different schemas to use for different relationships.